-Novel (individual first & second assignment) (5% + 5%).
-Students complete various short written tasks based on the comprehension exercises accompanying the story Emil und die Detektive.
-They will be graded according to the accurate content and written expression.
-Raw scores will be converted to percentages for calculating the final grade.
+Novel (individual first & second assignment) (5% + 5%) various tasks on Emil und die Detektive.
+They will be graded according to the accurate completion of the accompanying comprehension exercises.

-Novel (group activity) (10%) is based on reading Emil und die Detektive and requires students to engage in performative spoken group work by completing an original and creative roleplay.
+Novel (group activity) (10%) is based on reading Emil und die Detektive and requires students to engage in performative spoken group work by completing an original and creative theatre play.
 Students must compose, learn, and perform an original script for roleplay.
 A log must be kept of all individual responsibilities and completion of tasks and written components.
 Each student must perform at least one part in the production and be prepared to help other students in the group.